rebeccaansems/CSCI-4176/README.md

 **Problem 2: Codes for reading the breathing data from the mic**

-In Panic Attack activity, we needed to get the status of uesrs' breathing.
+In Panic Attack activity we needed to get the status of user’s breathing.
+This is done using an audio listener on the microphone which plays back the audio is records.
+Playback of the audio resulted in a feedback loop with the microphone as it picked up the playback sound of what it just read.
-Therefore, we used a muted audio listener, then controlled the animation with the breathing time.
+Therefore we used a muted audio listener then controlled the animation with the breathing time.

 ```
 void Update(){